willhowes/makers_portfolio_and_notes/week_2.md

   * find out things you don't already know.
 * When reviewing, if you are not sure whether you are right when making a suggestion, just ask a question about the code.
 * There are many solutions to the same problem.
 There is no best solution.

+### Feedback Workshop
+* Feedback is used as a basis of improvement
+* There is no such thing as positive or negative feedback.
+Only feedback.
+* Feedback is kind
+* The receiver of feedback is empowered - they can decide whether or not to take the feedback on board.
+* When it comes to receiving feedback, it is important to know thyself.
+If you are reacting in a certain way then is this down to how you often react to criticism/feedback?
+* Reliance is important and this can be improved with meditation, and also getting to know as much about yourself as possible.
+* Take a look at the ['How to Make a Decision blog post'](https://blog.makersacademy.com/how-to-make-a-decision-588d0247ace0)
+* Permission is important when it comes to what type of feedback the person is wanting.
+Three types of feedback:
+1. Appreciation
+2. Evaluation
+3. Coaching
+* Think about the type of coding they want before deciding on which of the above feedback you are going to give.
+* Check your energy before giving feedback - what is the purpose of the feedback you are giving?
+* Use a framework, e.gs:
+>
+>ASK:
+>
+>Actionable
+>Specific
+>Kind
+>
+> NVC
+> Non-Violent Communication
+>

 ### TDD
 * Need to be careful that when coding solo or in pairs, even when good test-first practice is be followed on the whole, not to ahead, skipping steps.
 Still quite often when trying to make a test pass, one would not try to make the test pass in the simplest way possible, but rush ahead and try to make the code do what we want it to.